Courses

 Portrait photography is an excellent skill to cultivate.
 Whether you just want to take better photos of your family or want to build on your portrait portfolio, learn how to create exceptional portraits using poses and lighting that emphasize your subjects' character and features.

-May 1-29, 2024, Visual Arts Bldg Rm 209
+April 9, 2025 to May 7, 2025, Visual Arts Bldg Rm 209

 Class not currently open for registration.
 Click here to be notified of future offerings.